vincefn/pyvkfft/README.rst

 - CUDA and OpenCL backends
 - C2C, R2C/C2R for inplace and out-of-place transforms
 - single and double precision for all transforms
-- all transforms accept 1D, 2D and 3D arrays, with the FT dimension <= array dimension
+- 1D, 2D and 3D transforms (always performed from the last axes).
+- 1D and 2D FFT accept arrays of any number of dimensions (batch transforms), 3D FFT only accepts 3D arrays.
 - allowed prime factors (radix) of the transform axes are 2, 3, 5, 7, 11 and 13
 - normalisation=0 (array L2 norm * array size on each transform) and 1 (the backward
   transform divides the L2 norm by the array size, so FFT*iFFT restores the original array)
 - now testing the FFT size does not exceed the allowed maximum prime number decomposition (13)
-- unit tests for all transforms: use `python setup.py test`
+- unit tests for all transforms: see test sub-directory.
 - Note that out-of-place C2R transform currently destroys the complex array for FFT dimensions >=2
 - tested on macOS (10.13.6) and Linux.
+- inplace transforms do not require an extra buffer or work area (as in cuFFT), unless the x size is larger than 8192, or if the y and z FFT size are larger than 2048.
+In that case a buffer of a size equal to the array is necessary.
+This makes larger FFT transforms possible based on memory requiremnts (even for R2C !) compared to cuFFT.
+For example you can compute the 3D FFT for a 1600**3 complex64 array withon 32GB of memory.

 Performance
 -----------